cassanof/lombok/README.md

 # Project Lombok
+## Reason for the fork
+forked for a testing quality-of-life app. it changes @ToString a bit, so that we can
+have a "repl-like" output that can be put back into an expression.
+it won't work without having the required files.

+## Rest of readme:

 Project Lombok is a java library that automatically plugs into your editor and build tools, spicing up your java.
 Never write another getter or equals method again, with one annotation your class has a fully featured builder, automate your logging variables, and much more.